Audi e-tron first-drive review: All of Audi's strengths, in electric form

 Audi e-tron is the first electric Audi to enter Indian car market.
-Audi e-tron will launch on June 22 and is making big promises as it goes up against EVs from Mercedes and Jaguar.
+Audi e-tron will launch on July 22 and is making big promises as it goes up against EVs from Mercedes and Jaguar.
+Here's the first-drive review of the latest Audi.

 Audi e-tron has been an extremely awaited electric vehicle (EV) in a country where while luxury vehicles powered by battery aren't really going to bring about a revolution, do promise a mighty lot for anyone with the big bucks to make an addition to the garage.
 Much like Mercedes-Benz EQC and the Jaguar I-Pace which have been launched here, the Audi e-tron is hardly going to be the first vehicle in anyone's garage, something Audi seems to have gauged well in the form factor of this typically Audi SUV with an electric heart and electrifying dreams.